 Max CPC is the most you’re willing to pay per click.
 You set this in your Google Ads account.

 When choosing your max CPC bid, choose the highest amount you think each click is worth.
-If someone clicks on your ad, it won’t cost you more than your max CPC.
+If someone clicks on your ad, you won’t pay more than your max CPC.

 A higher bid generally helps your ad show in a higher ad position on the page.

-But you generally only need to pay the minimum amount as long as you beat your competitors.
+But you generally only need to pay the minimum amount—as long as you beat competitors.